-Part-time Sworn Police Officers may be required to work overtime in both emergency and nonemergency situations.
+Part-time Sworn Police Officers may be required to work overtime in both emergency and non-emergency situations.
 In either case, overtime shall be duly authorized and approved by the Chief of Police or his designee.
 Officers required to work overtime shall be compensated for such time at the rate of one and one-half (11⁄2) times the regular hourly rate of pay.
-Overtime is defined as all "hours worked" in excess of forty (40) hours per week, and shall be earned in minimum increments of fifteen (15) minutes each.
+Overtime is defined as all "hours worked" in excess of forty (40) hours per week or over eight (8) hours in a scheduled shift, and shall be earned in minimum increments of fifteen (15) minutes each.